Xavi Simons: Chelsea and Tottenham Hotspur target in London ahead of possible Premier League move

 Thomas Frank giving the green light for Luka Vuskovic to join Hamburg on loan could be an indication that there is confidence at Spurs that a centre-back will come in.
 Ideally it would be a left-footed one.

-Bayer Leverkusen centre-back Piero Hincapie had his admirers inside the club but is not a player they're considering amid interest from Arsenal.
+Bayer Leverkusen centre-back Piero Hincapie had his admirers inside the club but is not a player they are considering amid interest from Arsenal.
 With Frank often switching to a back three, a late move for a senior defender remains possible.